-SENTINELS #livingheroes went live on Monday 15th June, with part 2 on Wednesday 17th June, and part 3 on Friday 19th. , and part 4 on 21st June with each portrait created one after the other as we moved from site to site.
+SENTINELS #livingheroes went live in June 2020 with each portrait created one after the other as we moved from site to site.
 Each portrait was visible one after the other for around 10 minutes before the next was created on the next tree.
 CLICK HERE for the portrait images.

 The map of locations is shown above, with the projection images from previous nights (trees in pink) available to view.
 Click with their portrait names, nominators and messages.